5 warning signs of high humidity in your home – and what to do about it

 We'd recommend using Great Value Distilled White Vinegar available at Walmart as it comes with 5% acidity, which makes it strong enough to kill mold spores.

-If the surface area of the mold is large (more than 10 square feet), has penetrated deeply, or keeps recurring, it's time to call the pros.
+If the surface area of the mold is large (more than 10 square feet), has penetrated deeply, keeps recurring, or you've spotted mold in your vents, it's time to call the pros.

 3. Musty odors